 Principle 5: Maintain the board as a well-functioning, balanced team led by the chair

 The Company is controlled by the Board of Directors.
-Francis Coles, the Non-executive Chairman, is responsible for the running of the Board and José Luis Vázquez, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy.
+José Luis Vázquez, the Chief Executive, has executive responsibility for running the Group’s business and implementing Group strategy and is acting as interim Chairman.
 Directors attend one Board Meeting per quarter.

 All Directors receive regular and timely information about the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 In addition, minutes of the meetings of the Directors are circulated to the Group Board of Directors.
 All Directors are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.

 The Board comprises three Executive Directors and two Non-Executive Directors.
 All Executives Directors work on a full-time basis and the Non-Executive Director’s service agreements set out expected time commitments.
 All Directors recognise that a certain time of increased activity, the preparation and attendance at meetings will increase.
 The Board considers that all Non- executive Directors bring an independent judgement to bear notwithstanding the varying lengths of service.

 The Directors of Mirada (the “Directors”) have the following experience and skills: